redis/redis-doc/topics/data-types-intro.md

 contain all the news that are not older than a few days (we remove old entries from time to time using ZREMRANGEBYSCORE).
-A background job gets all the elements from this sorted set, get the user votes and the time of the news, and compute the score to populate the *reddit.home.page* sorted set with the news IDs and associated scores.
+A background job gets all the elements from this sorted set, get the user votes and the time of the news, and computes the score to populate the *reddit.home.page* sorted set with the news IDs and associated scores.
 To show the home page we just have to perform a blazingly fast call to ZRANGE.

-From time to time we'll remove too old news from the *reddit.home.page* sorted set as well in order for our system to work always against a limited set of news.
+From time to time we'll remove very old news from the *reddit.home.page* sorted set to keep our system working with fresh news only.

 Updating the scores of a sorted set
 ---